Detox and Rehabilitation

 If you think that you might need to get away from your current living arrangements to really quit drinking and learn how to stay sober, talk to your doctor about the possibility of an inpatient treatment program.
 Check out some of the local resources in your community that may be available to you as well.

 Some people are able to stay sober without having to live away from home, but still might be helped by a more intensive program than traditional outpatient counseling would offer.
 Day treatment programs are just what the name implies: a program that offers the intensive treatment options you would find in an inpatient program, but also allows the participants to go home every night.
 Individual counseling, group counseling, mutual support groups, medication management, and education are all part of these programs.

-Day treatment programs are usually offered three or five days in a week.
+Day treatment programs are usually offered three or five days week.
 One session may last for just a couple of hours, or some programs offer services that last for up to 6 hours, depending on the intensity of the program.
 People try to work their schedules around these programs, and they are usually offered at times convenient for people to maintain their jobs while they attend.
 People are admitted to these programs for anywhere from a few days to several weeks.